pubvis-GOSH/project_management/meeting_notes/meetings.md

   - AL said we should just generate a random ID automatically, rather than the researcher creating a custom alias.
 - What should the random ID look like?
   - Does it need to be short and memorable?
+    - Ideally yes,
   - Composed of a combination of words (e.g. outthink serving district sky)?
+    - Ideally yes,
   - Are UUID's ok? (e.g. dbbc7de3-d970-42a3-b933-fa79e399ef0a)
+    - We want to avoid them in favour of something easier to remember,
   - AL said familiar and easy to remember is better, so probably a button that generates a combination of words automatically.
   - We don't want the researcher to make up the ID themselves, maybe the ID can be generated at the point at which they submit the participant.
-So the researcher only has to make a password.
+  - Ideally, all the researcher has to do is click a button and the entire process of making a new participant is automated (both ID and password).
+If the researcher accepts, then the credentials are emailed to the researchers email address.
   - The researcher knowing the participant password is ok because the participant has already signed ethics forms giving access to their data.
-  - When the researcher makes a participant account, the participant credentials are shown on screen temporarily.
-Those credentials are also automatically sent to the researchers email at the same time (sending the ID and password in the same email is fine).
-The researcher can then send those credentials on to the participant.
-  - At the point of participant creation, we want to show some text guidance to the researcher to say how to utilise the process correctly (maybe even have a checkbox to confirm).
-  - Password resets of participants is beyond the scope of this pilot (if the credentials are lost by both researcher and participant then thats something we need to accept).
-  - Password resets for researchers does need to be implemented.
 - Allow the researcher to create an alias (e.g. nickname) for the participant?
 Maybe not as this has the risk of it not being anonymous.
   - No, we don't want researchers making an alias for ethical reasons.

+# Uploading participant data to the DSH
 - When the researcher submits a new participant, do we want to automatically upload this to the DSH?
 Or is it the responsibility of the researcher to submit the information to the DSH separately?
-  - The researcher needs to input the data into the DSH manually and it is up to them to maintain their own secure database in the DSH.
-Automating the process is beyond the scope of the pilot.
+  - The researcher needs to input the data into the DSH manually and it is up to them to maintain their own secure database in the DSH,
--
+  - Automating this process is beyond the scope of the pilot,

+# Sharing the participant credentials
+  - When the researcher makes a participant account, the participant credentials are shown on screen temporarily.
+Those credentials are also automatically sent to the researchers email at the same time (sending the ID and password in the same email is fine).
+The researcher can then send those credentials on to the participant.
+It is up to the researcher to follow this process appropriately (e.g. not sending one set of credentials to more than one participant etc.),
+  - At the point of participant creation, we want to show some text guidance to the researcher to say how to follow the process correctly (maybe even have a checkbox to confirm),

+# Password resets
+  - Password resets of participants is beyond the scope of this pilot (if participant credentials are lost by both researcher and participant then there is nothing we can do about it),
+  - Password resets for researchers does need to be implemented in case a researcher forgets their own password,

 # Next steps
 - JH to carry on implementing the researcher page features,